stefavpolito/perception-MOST/README.md

 The code of the sensor fusion node is available at https://github.com/stefavpolito/SF32D

 ## Citation
-If this dataset is useful or relevant to your research, please kindly recognize our contributions by citing our paper:
+If this code is useful or relevant to your research, please kindly recognize our contributions by citing our paper:

 ```
 @Article{s24247895,